-It's generally more common for applications using the AdWords API to prefer the installed application flow; however, your specific implementation details may vary.
+It's generally more common for applications using the AdWords API to have an installed application flow; however, your specific implementation details may vary.
 The steps later in this guide will assume that you are using the installed application flow when setting up the client libraries.

 At this point, you're not quite done setting up your OAuth 2.0 authentication yet; you still need a refresh token.
 However, the client library will make generating the refresh token easier, so we'll take the time to set that up now.